FudaWiki/fudawiki-files/uta-garuta/ogura-hyakunin-isshu/mubeyama-karuta.md

 - If a player flips a Torifuda that contains **two of the above key words**, that player **passes two face-up Torifuda to the player on their right**.
 These cards include those of poems **#39, #66, and #68**.

 ### Yaku Poem Set 2 - (pass to everyone)
-"Yaku" poems in this set include those whose Torifuda contain the following key phrases:
+The theme of this set is **Mountains**, and the Torifuda contain the following key phrases:

 |Japanese</br>(*Romaji*, 'English')|[Poem number](https://jti.lib.virginia.edu/japanese/hyakunin/frames/hyakuframes.html)|
 |:---|:---|:---|